 Qualitative Observation Categories and Comments - The observer, or multiple team members, provide comments labeled by categories.
-The user has many comment categories as options.
+There are many comment categories to choose from when adding comments to an observation.

 Seating Chart - The teacher or observer can create a Seating Chart and refer to this when making comments - showing each student and showing small group designations if desired.